 She said the Pipeline scholarship is helping her pursue her goal to encourage and support others.
 “It has lifted some weight off my shoulders in terms of economic assistance,” Sonia said.

-Eylin Blake graduated last year from the University of San Francisco with a master’s in counseling psychology.
+Eylin Blake graduated in 2020 from the University of San Francisco with a master’s in counseling psychology.
 She is registered with the Board of Behavioral Sciences as an Associate Marriage Family Therapist and Associate Professional Clinical Counselor, and now works as a mental health clinician at Alternative Family Services, an agency that supports vulnerable families and children in the adoption process and the foster care system.
 Her work involves home visits where she offers therapy to kids ages 10 to 17, as well as provides psychoeducation to their families.